 Barrier 1 - Can we kill this with numbers?

 There’s a well-known theory that the left part of our brain favours logic, and the right part of our brain favours creativity.
 And that some of us are more left-brained and others more right-brained.

 While brain scans show the left/right brain thing is a bit of a myth, people do still tend to have a preference for one way of thinking over the other.

 Interfering Ivans are normally more logical and numbers driven.
 And that creates more barriers to creative thinking.
 They want to see the numbers behind everything.

 How many people liked it in the research?
 What’s the forecast?
 Where’s the evidence to back up the forecast?
 Can you go through the 5 year profit and loss line by line until everyone is happy with it?

 In your day-to-day operations, these are important questions.
 But with new creative ideas, you don’t always have the answers.
-Sometimes you just have to start doing them, and the answers come later.
+Sometimes you just have to start, and the answers come later.

 Waiting for 100% of the details to be right adds barriers to creative thinking.
 It delays action and kills off boldness.
 Action and boldness is what you want in creativity, and Interfering Ivan isn’t great at either.

 Barrier 2 - I don’t understand it so let’s not do it

 Ivan’s other main objection comes from the fact he doesn’t really get how creativity works.